Daniel-Berger/SATPrep-privacy/privacy-policy.md

 ## Contact

-If you have questions about this privacy policy, please use the Send Feedback option in the app's Settings or contact us through the App Store listing.
+If you have questions about this privacy policy, please use the Send Feedback option in the app's Settings or contact us at doniberger@gmail.com .